 Peter returned to Scotland in 2007 and became the Parish Priest of the Churches of Our Lady and Saint Ninian, Newton Stewart; Saint Martin and Saint Ninian, Whithorn; and The Sacred Heart, Wigtown, all Wigtownshire on 14 February.

-On 27 March 2009, Monsignor Magee was appointed Judicial Vicar of the Bishops of Scotland and Officialis of the Scottish National Tribunal.
-He is based in Glasgow and the post is expected to last for five years.
+On 27 March 2009, Monsignor Magee was appointed Judicial Vicar of the Bishops of Scotland and Officialis of the Scottish National Tribunal, based in Glasgow.
 Monsignor Magee left his post as parish priest in Wigtownshire on 19 April 2009.

 On 26 June 2012, Bishop John Cunningham installed Monsignor Magee as a Canon of the Cathedral Chapter in Saint Margaret's Cathedral, Ayr.
 Peter is now formally titled Right Reverend Monsignor Peter Canon Magee.